TimFlaherty/secret-messenger/README.md

-# Secret Messenger v0.2
+# Secret Messenger v0.3
 ### Superficially Encrypted Chat App

 Secret Messenger is a simple chat app which encrypts and decrypts messages using a secret word or phrase defined by the user.
 NodeJS serves a Socket.IO chat room and also provides an encrypt/decrypt API.
-Because the encryption is API-based, security is only superficial, as the key is exposed by network requests.

 ### Installation & Use
 Clone the repository: